Restaurant Style Salsa is inexpensive and a cinch to make at home. Learn the ingredient I use to make it taste just like a restaurant's!

 There’s just one step involved in this recipe – throw a bunch of ingredients into the bowl of a food processor then pulse – woo!

-We’ve got caned whole peeled tomatoes, red onion (white onion works great too), fresh cilantro, fresh garlic, jalapeno, salt, sugar, and fresh lime juice.
+We’ve got canned whole peeled tomatoes, red onion (white onion works great too), fresh cilantro, fresh garlic, jalapeno, salt, sugar, and fresh lime juice.

 Restaurant Style Salsa

-Restaurant Style Salsa is a CINCH to make at home, plus it's much cheaper then buying salsa from the store.
-Learn the ingredient I use to make it taste just like a restaurant's.
+Restaurant Style Salsa is inexpensive and a cinch to make at home.
+Learn the ingredient I use to make it taste just like a restaurant's!

 Ingredients